AliMohammadiasl/CSE110-Project/index.md

 <img src="imgs/hikeIMG.jpg" height=250> <br>

-My favorite programming language has be either C++ or Python.
+My favorite programming language has to be either C++ or Python.
 I really like the simplicity of Python and how easy it is to use for something like Machine Learning.
 I also really like C++ because of its great syntax and how fast it is.
 Below you can find a very simple example of a deep neural network with 4 hidden layers as well as the optimize and the trainer.
 This code was written using the `pandas`, `numpy`, and `sklearn` libraries.

 ``` python
 model = Sequential()